ghanemja/caddy/README.md

 1. Check model path: `echo $FINETUNED_MODEL_PATH`
 2. Verify model files exist at the path
 3. Fall back to Ollama: `USE_FINETUNED_MODEL=0 python optim.py`

-### GPU Not Detected

-The application will automatically use CPU if GPU is not available.
-For GPU support:

-1. Install CUDA-compatible PyTorch
-2. Verify GPU: `python -c "import torch; print(torch.cuda.is_available())"`

-## License

-This project uses components from cqparts, which is Apache 2.0 licensed.

-## Author

-Originally created by Simon Kirkby.
-Extended with VLM integration and web interface.